 - Satisfied the prerequisites for graduate study in the subject at a level that is considered appropriate by the Academic Board.

 In exceptional circumstances, candidates who do not meet these requirements, but who have proven record of academic merit and relevant experience may be accepted into the programme.

 Students whose first language is not English are required to provide satisfactory evidence of their English language proficiency.
-An overall score of 6.5 (with at least 6.0 achieved in the Writing band) in the IELTS or equivalent.
+An overall score of 6.5 (no band less than 6.0) in the IELTS or equivalent.

 For full requirements see the Regulations for the Master of Laws.

 Email: [email protected]

 Opening hours: 9.00am – 4.00pm Monday to Friday

 Location: N Block, Gate 7, Hillcrest Road, University of Waikato, Hamilton

 Enrolment Assistance Location: J Block ALPSS Reception, Gate 1 Knighton Road, University of Waikato, Hamilton

 Have a chat with one of our friendly advisers to help you plan your degree.